joshua-p-williams/management-dashboard/docs/tasks.md

 ### [3.1] Create Matrix Page + Grid

 * [ ] 🧱 Create `/Pages/EisenhowerMatrix.razor`
-* [ ] 🧮 Render 2x2 MudGrid layout for four quadrants
+* [ ] 🧮 Render 2x2 Bootstrap grid layout for four quadrants
 * [ ] 🧪 Display hardcoded cards in each section

 > 💬 **Note:** The Eisenhower Matrix feature will initially be built without the Scrum Summary integration.
 See Phase 5.4 for the integration sub-feature.